-The cost to purchase service after you have seven or more years of service is calculated to closely match the additional cost to the Retirement Plan granting you the purchased service credit.
-This may result in a higher cost to you to purchase service credit than the cost under the regular purchase of service previously offered.
+The cost to purchase service after you have ten or more years of service is calculated to closely match the additional cost to the Retirement Plan granting you the purchased service credit.
 The formula for this cost calculation is complex.
-If you are interested in buying service credit after you have seven years of Continuous Service, please contact the Executive Director for more information.
+If you are interested in buying service credit after you have ten years of Continuous Service, please contact the Executive Director for more information.